GeoPlatform/client-api/README.md

 Look inside the "examples" folder and its sub-folders to see how to use the client API.

-To run the JQuery and Angular examples, it is recommended you use http-server:

-1. Install http-server if it isn't already: `npm install -g http-server`
-2. Run an http server in the root folder of the api project: `http-server -p8080`
-3. Load the desired example in your browser (e.g., http://localhost:8080/examples/jq/item.html)

 To run the NodeJS examples, run Node from the api project root folder passing it the desired example JS file (e.g., `node examples/node/item.js`)